FLAME TREE FICTION NEWSLETTER

 FLAME TREE PRESS | May Releases

-We are extremely excited to be announcing our May titles!
-We have some amazing new Sci-Fi with The Gemini Experiment from Brian Pinkerton, excellent new Horror from Steven Hopstaken and Melissa Prusi with their book Stoker’s Wilde, and two new to Flame Tree titles; Ghost Mine by Hunter Shea and House of Skin by Jonathan Janz.
-Unfortunately, due to an unavoidable production delay, we have had to postpone the release of these titles until the end of the month.
-The new publication date for this month’s four titles is the 30th of May.
+For our May titles we had some amazing new Sci-Fi with The Gemini Experiment from Brian Pinkerton, excellent new Horror from Steven Hopstaken and Melissa Prusi with their book Stoker’s Wilde, and two new to Flame Tree titles; Ghost Mine by Hunter Shea and House of Skin by Jonathan Janz.

 Flame Tree Publishing | Gothic Fantasy Releases